Nikhil-198/Data-Analytics-Projects/Excel Project/README.md

 - **User-Centric Design:** Designing reports with a focus on usability and user empathy.
 - **Optimization:** Fine-tuning processes to optimize report generation.
 - **Systematic Planning:** Developing a systematic approach to report building and project planning.

----

-Feel free to replace the placeholder links with your own URLs as needed.
-This refined structure provides a clear and professional overview of your Excel reporting project for your GitHub repository.